 Perran is an eternal optimist driven to help develop models for creating, accessing, sustaining and experiencing culture.
 His innovative sensibilities and can do attitude have led him to become an internationally acclaimed and highly sort after creative leader.

 Perran has over two decades transdisciplinary experience encompassing art, culture, design, ideas, photography, enterprise, events, education, sustainability, and community.

-Perran intersects these practices through the creation, management, production and promotion of small to large scale events, promotional campaigns, exhibitions, performances, workshops, community engagement, artist’s initiatives, promotional campaigns, and personal projects.
+Perran intersects these practices through the creation, management, production and promotion of small to large scale artworks, enterprise, events, exhibitions, performances, workshops, community engagement, artist’s initiatives, campaigns, and creative projects.

 Perran has become an internationally acclaimed and sort after creative with his endeavours experienced by over 100,000 people and is art collected by over 100 people worldwide.

 Perran has exhibited regularly and produced many successful projects in locations including Tokyo, London, New York, LA, Houston, Shanghai, Mexico, Brussels, Amsterdam, Stockholm, Hong Kong, Singapore, Toronto, Seattle, Hamburg, Milan, and across Australia in more than 20 cities and towns.

 He even contributing to a large scale site-specific land artwork with an entire village in Wakayama prefecture Japan that could be seen from space.

 NSW Artist Grant